 9. Get in directory listings

-When discussing business reputation and professionalism, you can’t underestimate the importance of business directories.
+When discussing business reputation and professionalism, you can’t underestimate the importance of business directories and local seo.

 Business directories are most often websites or spaces for listing categorized local businesses alongside their addresses and other contact information.